 With customary fanfare and hero worship, Judas Priest’s latest heavy metal offering has arrived; yet despite its excellent opening moments, Firepower does little to pull the band from their seemingly perpetual slump into mediocrity.
 It’s not for lack of trying though.
 A 14-track playlist provides a hefty dose of classic heavy metal, and touches of Priest’s long discography shine through at various moments for a pleasant bit of nostalgia.
 As a pivotal act in the history of true heavy metal, the band has rightfully earned themselves a loyal fanbase, and it’s hard to resist the allure of a potential return to form for the metal pioneers.
 However, the album’s inconsistency delivers far more ugly and cringeworthy moments than otherwise, leaving the end result with little real value, particularly in the midst of the excellent new wave of traditional heavy metal (NWOTHM).

 It isn’t said nearly often enough: Judas Priest hasn’t released a great album in 28 years.
 That’s longer than a chunk of Priest’s current fanbase has been alive for, and longer than some of the group’s original fanbase can remember.
-Following Painkiller and Rob Halford’s departure from the group, the band entered a protracted and wasteful period with two disposable albums featuring “Ripper” Owens at the helm, followed by three mediocre-at-best recordings with Halford once again behind the microphone.
+Following Painkiller and Rob Halford’s departure from the group, the band entered a protracted and wasteful period with two disposable releases featuring “Ripper” Owens at the helm, followed by three mediocre-at-best recordings with Halford once again behind the microphone.
 With this in mind, the expectations for Firepower are necessarily low, especially on the heels of dismal recent efforts from fellow heavy metal trailblazers Iron Maiden and Accept.

-Their placement up front on Firepower is a smart choice, as was the advance release of “Lightning Strike” as a single to build anticipation for the album.
+Their placement up front on Firepower is a smart choice, as was the advance release of “Lightning Strike” as a single to build anticipation for the full album.
 All the earmarks of classic Priest are there: top-notch sound production, chunky and satisfying guitar riffs, Halford’s signature shrieks, and an undeniable passion for the music that reveals itself in the band’s fiery performances.
 The songs are irresistible classics from heavy metal royalty, and they’re worthy of any greatest hits compilation from the band.
 Tragically, the high standards of the opening tracks abruptly crash and burn through the next four entries, revealing yet again that behind Judas Priest’s apparent splendor, the emperor has no clothes.

 “Evil Never Dies” begins the rollercoaster ride of song quality with an embarrassing effort featuring a mewling vocal performance from Halford, who cranks out laughable lyrics that are every bit as cliched as the title.
 The hokey chorus is easy enough to skip past, though it starts to feel like there’s nowhere to hide from the assault of similarly hackneyed, cookie-cutter heavy metal tracks that follow.
 “Never the Heroes” is even more grating than “Evil Never Dies” with artless instrumentation and a mind-numbing chorus.
 Ditto for “Necromancer” and “Children of the Sun,” which echo the shallow, repetitious, and wearisome creations that infested Accept’s 2017 release The Rise of Chaos.

 Listeners who survive the onslaught of uninspired songwriting will be pleasantly surprised to find “Rising From Ruins” hiding in the middle of the album, offering a thumping anthemic track in the same vein as Priest classics like “Pain and Pleasure” and “Some Heads Are Gonna Roll.”
-Despite a couple rough patches, Halford is in mostly solid form on the piece, and Glenn Tipton and Richie Faulkner contribute some of the album’s finest guitar solos in the song’s back half for an all-around enjoyable entry.
+Despite a couple rough patches, Halford is in mostly solid form on the piece, and Glenn Tipton and Richie Faulkner contribute some of the recording’s finest guitar solos in the song’s back half for an all-around enjoyable entry.

 Just as hope begins to stir on “Rising from Ruins,” Judas Priest buries the album once more with the ghastly “Flame Thrower.”
 Simplistic riffs, childish lyrics, and a dull, monotonous vocal hook make the track next to intolerable, and it’s a challenge to survive the very first playthrough.
 Without mercy, “Spectre” arrives next to rub salt in the wounds with another four and a half minutes of aural abuse.